Blepharoplasty in Irvine, CA

 How A Blepharoplasty It’s Done

 An eyelid lift is a surgical procedure that will require some preparation and involves a recovery period.
-Usually, upper blepharoplasty can be performed in the office, while most lower lid blepharoplasties are performed as an outpatient procedure, meaning you can go home after surgery.
+Usually, upper blepharoplasty can be performed in the office, while most lower-lid blepharoplasties are performed on an outpatient basis, meaning you can go home after surgery.

 Once the area is fully numbed, Dr. Hojjat will make an incision.
 The location of the incision depends on the type of procedure you’re having.

-During an upper eyelid lift, Dr. Hojjat usually makes the incision in the eyelid crease of the upper lid.
+During an upper eyelid surgery, Dr. Hojjat usually makes an incision in the natural crease of the upper lid.
 This means that any scarring will be very well concealed by the natural contour of the eye.

 When performing a lower eyelid lift, Dr. Hojjat typically makes the incision in the lower lash line.
-They can also make the incision on the inside of the lower lid.
+They can also make an incision on the inside of the lower lid.

 After making the incision, Dr. Hojjat will remove excess skin on the eyelids or reposition the fat in the area, depending on your goals for the surgery procedure.
 Then, they’ll close the incisions with sutures.
 Depending on the quality of the skin and muscle, fractional laser resurfacing can also be performed at the same time.